bteodoru/ebbef2p-python/README.md

-# EBBEF2p
+# EBBEF2p for Python

+## Background

-EBBEF2p (Euler-Bernoulli Beams on Two-Parameter Elastic Foundationis) can handle a wide range of static loading problems involving a one-dimensional beam supported by elastic foundation.
+The computer program EBBEF2p was originally written as a toolbox for the MATLAB computing environment.
+EBBEF2p (Euler-Bernoulli Beams on Two-Parameter Elastic Foundationis) can handle a wide range of static loading problems involving one-dimensional beams supported by elastic foundation.

+## Why EBBEF2p for Python?
+Matlab is a quite expensive comercial product, which means that code that is written in Matlab can only be used by people with sufficient funds to buy a license.
+Unlike MATLAB, Python is free to use and distribute both for personal and commercial use.